Marthaquinram/reading-notes/Markdown.md

           - ~~Strikethrough~~ Using ~~ ~~
             - **Bold _and_ nested italic** Using ** ** and _ _
                - ***All bold and italic*** Using *** ***

+3. List
+    - Making a list and checking it twice.
+This is how to make a list.
+You can make an unordered list by preceding one or more lines of text with syntax of - or *.
+    - Hi there
+    * Hello there

+ You can even make a numbered list too by simply using numbers.

+    1. California
+    2. Washington
+    3. Spain
+All in all this can save you so much time and make things easy to read.